karabaja4/racuni/README.md

   "errors": [
     {
       "field": "invoiceMonth",
-      "message": "Must be a positive integer between 1 and 12."
+      "message": "invoiceMonth must be a positive integer between 1 and 12."
     },
     {
       "field": "items[1].quantity",
-      "message": "Must be a positive number, and can have at most 2 decimal places."
+      "message": "items[1].quantity must be a positive number, and can have at most 2 decimal places."
     }
   ]
 }